Steps Toward Becoming a Postulant for Ordination to the Priesthood (summary)

 - Nominee becomes involved member of a parish in the Episcopal Diocese of New York

-The nominee and rector discuss the possibility of beginning parish discernment.
+The nominee and priest discuss the possibility of beginning parish discernment.

 - Parish Discernment Committee is formed

-If the rector and nominee decide to initiate parish discernment, the nominee meets for some months with a group of laity appointed by the rector to serve as a discernment committee.
-Together they explore whether or not the nominee has shown the gifts and talents needed for priesthood in this Diocese.
+If the priest and nominee decide to initiate parish discernment, the nominee meets for some months with a group of laity appointed by the priest to serve as a discernment committee.
+Together they explore whether or not the nominee has shown the gifts and talents needed for priesthood in The Church.

-- Rector writes sponsoring letter to the Bishop
+- Priest writes sponsoring letter to the Bishop

-- Rector & Vestry submit canonical form indicating parish support
+- Priest & Vestry submit canonical form indicating parish support

-If the rector and vestry decide to sponsor the nominee, they sign a Parish Recommendation attesting to this sponsorship and pledging support.
-This form will be sent to the rector after the Bishop has received the sponsoring letter.
+If the priest and vestry decide to sponsor the nominee, they sign a Parish Recommendation attesting to this sponsorship and pledging support.
+The Parish Recommendation form will be sent to the priest after the Bishop has received the sponsoring letter.

 - Nominee completes application and essays

-Materials are sent directly to the nominee after the rector’s sponsoring letter has been received by the Bishop.
+Materials are sent directly to the nominee after the priest’s sponsoring letter has been received by the Bishop.

-- Nominee completes: (1) physical evaluation; (2) psychological evaluation; and (3) background check
+- Nominee completes: (1) physical evaluation; (2) psychological evaluation; (3) psychiatric evaluation; and (4) background check

 Please refer to the sheet “About the Physical and Psychological Evaluations”.